xiegeo/fensan/docs/Overview.md

 ### 2.2 Subscripe
 Retain for dynamic contents, push based, to always keep up to date.

+Server settings should be done using subscripe.
+This allows a cluster of servers to be configered together.
+Using collections, servers can share some but not all configerations.

 ### 2.3 Proxy
 Retrave and cache remote contents on clients request.
 This allows well positioned servers to cache content; and clients to use less connections and imporve privacy.

+### 2.4 Users
+The server need to enact user requests for the above features.

+### 2.5 Tasks
+Tasks are how the server management it self.

+Transient tasks are short lived tasks that fill user requests.
+The task states only live in memory.
+The tasks can 'crash' when the server stops or when relevant clients disconnect.

+Resident tasks are long lived tasks that should continue even after the server restarts.
+Some Resident tasks are run periodically.

+(Future: allow users to run arbitery programs in a sandbox.
+This allow new features without hard coding them in the server. )

 ## 3. Resource Management